jfey/LLM-Material/README.md

 # LLM-Material

 After always ending up north of 500 browser tabs open with LLM-related content i try to migrate the links into this repo.
 This allows also for a better organisation and commentary.
 I try to add comments per link/topic.
+The content here is (currently) mainly used to help me to remember certain information, which i found along the way.

 ## Vector Databases